 “The use of telehealth to deliver clinically appropriate healthcare and advice to those who may not have access to services is increasing every year.”

-The use of technology can bring costs down in healthcare delivery, as electronic methods don’t have the same infrastructure and overhead costs associated with physical facilities.
+The use of technology can bring costs down in healthcare delivery.
+That’s because electronic methods don’t have the same infrastructure and overhead costs associated with physical facilities.
 It can also help make many time savings, which can have a direct impact upon patients.
 For instance, the ability for practitioners in different types of healthcare services to share patient info quickly online means interventions and treatment plans can be devised and implemented more quickly.

 Ehealth also allows laboratories, researchers and providers to share information, discoveries and innovations more quickly.

-Technology also allows patients to have greater visibility of treatment options and avenues for patient care.
+Technology allows patients to have greater visibility of treatment options and avenues for patient care.
 They can also have access to the data about their own health.
 This means they become a more informed and active agent in their own care.
-They become empowered through information, and become partners with their medical practitioners in deciding treatments and care strategies.
+They become empowered through information.
+And they become partners with their medical practitioners in deciding treatments and care strategies.
 Knowledge is power, indeed.